Last Updated on

 When you open the tool you’ll be presented with a tally of your existing images, including thumbnails:

 When you’re ready to run the bulk process, click the Start Optimizing button.
 You can now follow the process as it displays the amount of space saved for each image sizes and the entire gallery:

 When the process is finished you’re done!
 As you can see, this is a quick and painless solution that will be hugely beneficial to your site in the long run.

 Image optimization is an easy solution to a potentially massive problem.
-By making sure your image files are as small as possible, you’ll make your website load faster and reduce the risk of losing visitors.
-You will also increase your visibility in search engine results and minimize your bandwidth usage.
+By making sure your image files are as small as possible, you’ll make your website load faster, reduce the risk of losing visitors and improve the overall user experience on your web page.
+You will also increase your visibility in search engine results, and minimize your bandwidth usage.

 By using an offline optimization solution or a WordPress plugin like ShortPixel you can drastically improve your site’s performance without compromising on image quality.